slgrobotics/robots_bringup/README.md

 ### 2. Try my robots in _Gazebo simulation_, browse the code (no robot hardware needed)

-- See the #1 above, then follow the build and run instructions there for _simulated_ Dragger, Plucky or Turtle.
+- See the #1 above, then follow the build and run instructions there for _simulated_ Seggy, Dragger, Plucky or Turtle.

 - _Bonus:_ ROS2 Jazzy comes with _Turtlebot3_ simulation, try that to see _Nav2_ working.